Barça

 No hay anuncios

-For its part, Nike remains silent in the face of this newspaper's inquiries.
+Nike remains silent in the face of this newspaper's inquiries.
 Its business logic is based on demand forecasting, but the model has a limitation: if a product is not offered, demand cannot be measured.
 The case of Mary Earps during the 2023 World Cup is an example.
 The English goalkeeper was one of the standout figures of the tournament, but her jersey could not be bought.
-The footballer denounced it on several occasions, but the protest grew thanks to Emmy Louisa, a fan who, at 16 years old, launched a campaign on Change.org demanding that jerseys of her favorite footballer be made.
+The footballer complained about it on repeated occasions, but the protest grew thanks to Emmy Louisa, a fan who, at 16 years old, launched a campaign on Change.org demanding that jerseys of her favorite footballer be manufactured.
 The initiative went viral and forced the change.
 Nike put the item on sale and it sold out in hours, demonstrating that the interest existed but had been ignored.

 Cargando